whitews/ReFlow/docs/source/setup-ubuntu.rst

 ==============
-Restart Apache
+Almost Done!!!
 ==============

+#.
+Disable the default VirtualHost

+    ``a2dissite default``

+#.
+Enable the reflow VirtualHost

+    ``a2ensite reflow``

+#.
+Restart apache:

+``service apache2 restart``

 That's it!
-If everything was configured correctly just restart apache:
+If everything was configured correctly you should see the ReFlow login screen at your server's URL.

-``service apache2 restart``